Back to Marcellus Fragments Home

 Modern edition M. Vinzent, Markell von Ankyra: Die Fragmente (Leiden, 1997).

-Wishing to plead his case in the letter poorly written to Eusebius, [Asterius] said, “First, I have not opened up the letter he wrote for the purpose of teaching opinion, for the writing was not made to the church nor to those without understanding, but to the blessed Paulinus.”
-(Asterius called him “blessed” because Paulinus had the same praise for him.)
-Therefore, since we have discovered Asterius’ “wisest fathers,” I put forth the following [suggestion] to find out the one who has become the teacher of both Paulinus and the others: [the identity] of his teacher may become abundantly clear to us from Paulinus’ letter.
+For wanting to defend Eusebius and his badly written letter, he said, “First, he did not expound the dogma as a teacher when he drew up the letter, for the writing was made neither to the church nor to those without understanding, but to the blessed Paulinus.”
+(Asterius calls him “blessed” because Paulinus had the same teaching as him.)
+Therefore, since we have learned who Asterius’ “wisest fathers” are, I think it logical that we say who the teacher of both Paulinus and the others was.
+For it should be very clear to us who Paulinus’ teacher was from his letter.

-Translated by Daniel Noonan under the supervision of Prof. Glen L. Thompson
+Translated by Daniel Noonan under the supervision of Prof. Glen L. Thompson, revised AMJ

 No Responses yet